 - Put on the lid and bake for one hour and fifteen minutes.

 - Check the beans and stir them.
-If they are tender, take them out of the oven.
+If they are tender, remove them from the oven.

 NOTES